+The Middleton St George Neighbourhood Plan sets out a vision, set of objectives and a range of policies for our parish for the period to 2036.
+It has been shaped by community engagement.
 The preparation of our plan has been led by the Parish Council, with most of the work being undertaken by a small steering group of Parish Councillors.
 The work on the plan has been supported by an independent planning consultant, paid for by a grant from Locality, a Government Body which helps local communities to develop their plans.
 In addition, the Parish Council has received further technical support to assist with important evidence base documents on housing need and design.